intelie/live-agent/README.md

 The log file is stored at `/var/log/live-agent.log` by default.
 When starting this tool from the console the log is stored at `/tmp/live-agent.log`.
+The log messages are also sent to live, using the event_type `dda_log` by default.

 ```shell
 # Reading the log with eliot-prettyprint